Top Cheapest Food Delivery App in 2026

 - Delivery service charge: $3.99

-Fees Not Charged: No mandatory per-order commissions, no hidden platform fees, and optional subscriptions only for additional features.
+Fees not charged: No mandatory per-order commissions, no hidden platform fees, and optional subscriptions only for additional features.

 8. Caviar